jennschiffer/Death-Blow/SPOILERS.md

 ## Characters and Plot Notes
 ### Cast

-_Jim Jenkins_: Chief Photography Officer for a dying newspaper house, the Chicago Tribune.
+_Jim Jenkins_: Chief Photocopy Officer for a dying newspaper house, the Chicago Tribune.
 He is unimpressive and underwhelming.

 _Lost Alice_: amoral techpunk hacker that does it for the lulz, responsible for the first hacking but is she responsible for all of it?
 DUN DUN DUNNnnNNNnn.